-iOS 12.1.4 is now available for iPhone, iPad, and iPod touch models and Apple’s latest update comes with a short list of important security patches including one for widespread FaceTime issues.
+iOS 12.2 is now available for iPhone, iPad, and iPod touch models and Apple’s latest update comes with a long list of important updates which include new features, fixes, enhancements, and patches.

-The change log is short which means the iOS 12.1.4 update requires a tiny download.
-Those moving from iOS 12.1.3 are looking at a 90MB file.
+This is a milestone upgrade which means the iOS 12.2 update requires a hefty download.
+Those moving from iOS 12.1.4 are looking at a 800MB file.

-iPhone, iPad, and iPod touch users moving from older versions of iOS will likely see a larger download size because the features and fixes from the updates you skipped are baked into iOS 12.1.4.
+iPhone, iPad, and iPod touch users moving from older versions of iOS will see an even larger download size because the features and fixes from the updates you skipped are baked into iOS 12.2.

-Those of you moving from older versions of iOS need to be extremely careful when making the move to iOS 12.1.4.
+With older updates blocked off, those of you on old versions of iOS should be extremely careful when making the move to iOS 12.2.